-- The Smith Family Trust is established with Mr and Mrs Smith as the Trustees (cost approx \$1,000) - The business is valued (in this example at \$500k) and the shares sold for this value from Mr and Mrs Smith (held directly) to themselves 'As Trustee For' (ATF) the Smith Family Trust. - The trust takes a \$500k tax deductible loan to purchase the shares from Mr and Mrs Smith - If Mr and Mrs smith put 25% of the proceeds (\$125k) into superannuation there will be zero capital gains tax on the share sale.
-The balance \$375k should be used to pay out their (non deductible) mortgage. - The effective result of this step (Share sale to the family trust) is they have greatly enhanced their 'Asset Protection', replaced a non deductible debt (mortgage) with a tax deductible debt in the trust and given their super a \$125k tax free injection!
-The cost is negligible (less than \$1000 as no CGT or Stamp Duty applicable). - 3.
+- 2. The business is valued (in this example at \$500k) and the shares - shares from Mr and Mrs Smith - If Mr and Mrs smith put 25% of the proceeds (\$125k) into superannuation there will be zero capital gains tax on the share sale.
+The balance \$375k should be used to pay out their (non - The effective result of this step (Share sale to the family trust) is they have greatly enhanced their 'Asset Protection', replaced a non deductible debt (mortgage) with a tax deductible debt in the trust and given their super a \$125k - 3.
 Mrs Smith resigns as a Director and Mr Smith is removed from title on their family home.
-The cost in relation to the property transfer will be Stamp Duty based on half value of the property however (subject to passing the statutory 'relation back' timeframe and Mrs Smith having minimal involvement with day to day operations of the business) they now have excellent 'Asset Protection'.
+The cost in relation to the property transfer (subject to passing the statutory 'relation back' timeframe and Mrs